Multilevel decompositions and norms for negative order Sobolev spaces: Concluding remarks

-Finally, besides the already mentioned applications in preconditioning, the presented multilevel norms can be used in minimization problems involving negative order Sobolev spaces.
-As an example we mention the inclusion of Neumann-type boundary conditions by adding the $H^{-1/2}$ norm to the least-squares functional of a first-order reformulation of the Poisson problem.
-This and other applications together with extensive numerical studies will be reported in a future work.
+Finally, besides the already mentioned applications in preconditioning, the presented multilevel norms can be used in minimization problems involving negative order Sobolev spaces, which will be reported in future works.